wacelalorshe/player.js/README.md

 ### chapterchange

-Triggered when the active chapter changes.
+Triggered when the current chapter changes.

 ```js
 {